[PATCH] CSV Parsing Speedup

 You mention that it is faster which is great.
 Are you also pretty confident that it maintains CSV's m17n savvy implementation?
 I don't want to lose the ability to parse in any encoding.
 I have some tests for this and I'll try to look over the code as we change it, but I know I'm not perfect and could have missed something.

-#3 Updated by ender672 (Timothy Elliott) about 7 years ago
+#3 Updated by ender672 (Timothy Elliott) over 8 years ago

 I updated the patch to against trunk.
 Attaching to this ticket update.

 I took care to make it pass all tests, including the m17n tests in test/csv/test_encodings.rb .
 I have not tested it against m17n CSV files outside of the tests.
 It would be a good idea to test against a few large m17n CSV files to make sure that the new operations used by this parser (String.gsub!, String#count & String#last) perform well in that scenario.

 #4 Updated by JEG2 (James Gray) over 8 years ago

 Thanks Timothy, but this patch doesn't include your latest fix from the FasterCSV side, to restore the strict parser behavior.
 This tests is currently failing:

 # An early version of the non-regex parser fails this test